-This article describes how to use the First-Party Hostname Console to:
+This article describes how to use the First-Party Hostname Console (FPHC) to:

 - Email the instructions for your IT team to update your DNS provider's records to use the first-party hostnames, and possibly update your Content Security Policy.

 For information on the benefits and importance of first-party data, see BlueConic hostnames overview.